 - Following a suspension, there will be a reintegration meeting.
 The purpose of the reintegration meeting is to support the student to successfully reintegrate back into school life and full-time education following a suspension.
 In addition to the student, their parents/carers and relevant school staff will be present.
 If a student who is on the SEND register has been suspended then a member of the Learning Support team will be part of the meeting and if a student has a social worker or is a child looked-after (CLA) the relevant agencies will be invited to attend. - At the reintegration meeting, strategies will be discussed to support the behaviour modification of the student.
 The student will be reminded that they are a valued member of the school community and that their previous behaviour should not be seen as an obstacle to future success. - A reintegration strategy will be clearly communicated to all parties.
 The student will be offered a fresh start and helped to understand the effect of their behaviour on themselves and others.
 Relevant sources of support will be employed (see section 16.3) to help the student to move forward and engage with their learning.
-This will include a Behaviour for Learning support contract and either a red progress card or pastoral support plan (see sections 16.4 and 16.5).
+Following a reintegration meeting, a letter summarising the agreed key actions to support the student upon their return to school will be sent to parents/carers.